Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Discussion

-In this study, we showed that operating 12 or more cameras is technically and practically feasible.
+In this study, we showed that operating 12 or potentially more cameras is technically and practically feasible.
 We streamed the video data from 12 cameras onto a single computer using USB, and we did not experience major issues with camera failures, the high data rates, or calibrating the cameras.
-Nevertheless, the high data rates and large amounts of data that need to be captured, stored and processed during and after each experiment do pose a challenge.
+Occasionally, cameras failed or could not be included during the data analysis, but this could be tolerated to some extent as one camera could usually be compensated by surrounding cameras if there was sufficient coverage of that area of the heart.
+Further, the high data rates and large amounts of data that need to be captured, stored and processed during and after each experiment do pose a challenge.
 With 24 cameras and video image resolutions of $440 \times 320$ pixels, we would obtain data rates of 3 gigabytes per second.
 Accordingly, a 10 second long recording with 24 cameras would create 30 gigabytes of data.
 In our case with 12 cameras, a single experiment with 25-50 recordings produced on average about 0.5-1.0 terabytes of data.
 While we crop the video images and discard unnecessary data during the experiment to save storage space, further work is needed to compress the raw data into a suitable format for long-term storage.

 Despite the many cameras, our imaging setup is cost-effective with an overall approximate cost of \$20,000 for 24 cameras (\$400 each) including the respective lenses (\$500-800 each).
 By comparison, a single scientific camera costs \$10,000-\$50,000 (e.g. Brainvision Scimedia MiCAM Ultima / N256, Teledyne Photometrics Evolve 128, Oxford Instruments Andor) and a setup of 4-10 scientific cameras would correspondingly cost \$100,000-\$500,000, which is prohibitively expensive for most laboratories.
-Adopting our low-cost design with industrial-grade cameras could enable more researchers to venture into the world of panoramic three-dimensional optical mapping.
+Adopting our low-cost design with industrial-grade cameras could enable more researchers to venture into the world of panoramic 3D optical mapping.
+Costs for emission or excitation filters vary widely depending on the application (\$30-50 per filter for standard non-ratiometric longpass emission filters vs. \$500-1000 per filter for custom-made ratiometric bandpass filters; no excitation filters for non-ratiometric imaging and \$100-200 per excitation filter for ratiometric imaging).